Nawaf Salam: Public interest work

 Salam served as a member of the Executive Bureau of the Economic and Social Council of Lebanon from 1999 to 2002 and as a member of the Lebanese National Commission of UNESCO from 2000 to 2004.
-In 2005 and 2006, he was a member and Secretary General of The National Commission on Electoral Reform which was entrusted with the task of preparing the draft of a new electoral law for Lebanon.
+In 2005 and 2006, he was a member and Secretary General of The National Commission on Electoral Reform, which was entrusted with the task of preparing the draft of a new electoral law for Lebanon.
 He has also served on the board of trustees of the Lebanese Center for Policy Studies (LCPS), a non-partisan think tank whose mission is to produce and advocate policies that improve governance in Lebanon and the Arab world.
-In 1996, he co-founded the Lebanese Association for Democratic Elections (LADE), a non-governmental monitoring organization that works to promote the fair and transparent conduct of parliamentary and municipal elections.

 Ambassador of Lebanon to the United Nations

 From July 2007 to December 2017, he served as Lebanon's Ambassador and Permanent Representative to the United Nations in New York.